 From the Tesla Model 3 Owner’s Manual: “Your Tesla does not require annual maintenance and regular fluid changes,” and other EVs are not different.

 3. Parts – An Electric Vehicle drivetrain has less than one-tenth of the moving parts of most IC engines and transmissions.
 What this means is that there is much less that can go wrong or wear out.

 4. Charger Sales – EVs offer an excellent opportunity for dealers to sell chargers and fast charging subscription services

-5. Shared Mobility – Electric Vehicles pair very well with shared mobility due to their reliability and low maintenance.
+5. Car Ownership Alternatives – Electric Vehicles pair very well with shared mobility due to their reliability and low maintenance.
 One way of doing this is by targeting a Car as a Service operation that lets drivers take out vehicles on a shared, rental, or subscription basis.

 If a dealer’s Fixed Ops is hit hard by EV sales and absorption levels fall to 50% or less, many dealerships could be in real trouble.
 To prevent this, dealers must look for opportunities in Shared Mobility by taking advantage of their location, facilities, and maintenance capabilities.
 Shared Mobility creates a new channel to market, appealing to customers who would have never previously set foot in a dealership.

 Author: Diptii Tiiku, Senior Director of Corporate Marketing, Ridecell